 Fressen Catering is a catering company that serves the Philadelphia market.
-It offers creative, colorful, and various food options for kosher and the traditional standbys.
+It offers creative, colorful, and various food options for kosher and traditional standbys.

 After that, Catering service will inject new life into the kosher catering market, leveraging Chef Susan Cheflly’s culinary skills to induce creative new catering options.

-Susan’s industry insight, advanced skills, and an excellent market opportunity will allow Fressen Catering to succeed in profitability by month 11 and generate $395,000 in revenues for year three.
+Susan’s industry insight, advanced skills, and excellent market opportunity will allow Fressen Catering to succeed in profitability by month 11 and generate $395,000 in revenues for year three.